mauritzwicker/Allsky-StarCounter/README.md

 # Allsky-StarCounter
 ### Count the stars in an Allsky-image using different techniques and methods.

+# !!!
+NOT FULLY FUNCTIONING, INDIVIDUAL THINGS WORKING BUT NOT AS A WHOLE REPO !!!

 Needs to be changed depending on the type of input data but framework is there.<br/>
 <br/>
 final1_starfind.py -- Star-Finder Method using DAOFIND (Stetson 1987) in Photoutils Library<br/>